Anja Manuel: How To Win The Technology Race With China | TEDx PaloAlto

 Manuel draws on her first-hand expertise in every region of the world to provide answers at this uncertain time.

-As China becomes a technology superpower, Ms. Manuel unpacks what policies are contributing to China’s technological rise, whether and how worried western companies should be, how Western governments are reacting, and how recent developments from the Phase I trade agreement to the Covid-crisis are likely to affect future collaboration between the West and China.
+As China becomes a technology superpower, Ms. Manuel unpacks what policies are contributing to China’s technological rise, whether and how worried western companies should be, how Western governments are reacting, and how recent developments, such as the Phase I trade agreement, are likely to affect future collaboration between the West and China.

 She explains, in simple and lucid terms, illustrated with up to date vignettes, how this great technological race is likely to affect your business.